YounGoat/nodejs.yuan-dev/README.md

 #	Yuan-DEV

-*yuan-dev* makes it easy to return something different for debug.
+*yuan-dev* makes it easy to get or do something different for debug.

 ## Quick Start